jiulongw/swift-unity/README.md

 3. Open Swift Xcode project and build.
 4. Update Unity / Swift code.
 Everytime Unity project is built, Xcode gets updates.

-*Note*: First time build the Unity demo project will change Xcode project file a lot.
+*Note*: Building the Unity demo project for the first time will change Xcode project file a lot.
 It is safe to commit the change into source control as it only performs necessary updates going forward.

 ## Unity Project